andreeaiosip/click-a-book/README.md

 ### The need:

-Only registered  members can comment on books on the site.
+The book club founder wants to have a platform where the book club members can see her book suggestions for the next meetup.
+This way they can pick their favourite and they can comment on it why they would like to read that book.

 ### The goals of this website are:

-* Provide a clean feel and easy to navigate website, on mobile and desktop.
+* Only registered  members can see the comments posted by other users or post their comments  on the site.
-* Provide a choice of books to the book club members and they can pick to read for their next book club.
+* Provide a choice of books to the book club members, so they can pick which book they would like to read for their next book club meetup.
+* Provide a clean feel and easy to navigate website, on all screen sizes.
+*

 ***